How much does it cost to build an app in Australia?

 The short version

-For a custom mobile app or web application built in Australia, you should budget:
+For a custom web application or mobile app built in Australia, realistic budgets in 2026:

 What actually drives the cost?